hcui0313/hcui0313.github.io/README.md

 # hcui0313.github.io
-1. Your name and email address
+1. Hong Cui, hcui@waketech.edu
-2. A brief description of your Github account (This is my school account, etc)
+2. This is my school account.
-3. A brief description of the repository you created (This repository will hold assignments, etc)
+3. This repository will hold assignments.